All the world's a stage...and I've forgotten half my lines.

 Mystery by Design (1998 – 2002)

-- Fatal Fiesta – My first gig with them (and it paid).
+- Fatal Fiesta – My first gig with them (and it was paid).
 I was Manuel Labor, the guitar-playing mariachi.
 Fun show.
-After a three-month run, I really enjoyed the short break afterwards.
+After a three-month run of performing every Friday and Saturday, I really enjoyed the short break afterwards.

 - Maltese Crow Murder – I was Billy Club – the kid with the attitude in this 1940’s style dinner theatre show.
 Fun part and I even got to die.
 Ah, no lines to worry about after you’re dead.
 Truly, the best parts are the terminal ones.